jbe/jbe.github.io/_posts/2011-02-24-quick-html5-layouts-using-laydown.markdown

 categories: ["Ruby", "Hacking"]
 ---

-Most of the web apps i write have more or less the same base layout.
-I almost never include any body structure except possibly a wrapper.
+Most of the web apps i write more or less share the same base layout.
+I hardly ever include body code, except possibly a wrapper.
 In other words, the only thing that changes from app to app are the title, icon, stylesheets, keywords, description, an esoteric head tag for some exotic purpose and so on — some of them depending on the request.
-It might be handy to just specify this using pure Ruby.
+So why not specify this using pure Ruby?

-I wrote Laydown [Laydown](https://github.com/jbe/laydown) so that i can use pure Ruby to make simple boilerplate layout templates.
+Laydown [Laydown](https://github.com/jbe/laydown) provides instant simple boilerplate layout templates:

 {% highlight ruby %}
 require 'laydown'